omarorihuela/node-firebase-api/README.md

 # Test with UI :
 1. Download the UI foler.
+2. Unzip Public folder
-2. Open index.html file on the browser.
+3. Open index.html file on the browser.
-3. With the UI:
+4. With the UI:
     - You can see the users on the firestore data base.
     - Create new users.
     - Update users.